 So, what am I doing differently now?

-- First of all, after I repented of my sins I also had to forgive myself and let go of the guilt of having lived in the dark for so long.
+- First of all, after I repented of my sins I also had to forgive myself and let go of the shame of having lived in the dark for so long.
 We are not perfect, and never will be outside of Christ.
 We have to forgive ourselves too if we want to move on without the baggage.

-- When I meet new people I remind myself that if I show the love of Christ, my pimpled, scarred face won’t matter to anyone.
+- When I meet new people I remind myself that if I show the love of Christ, my textured, scarred face won’t matter to anyone.
 Especially if I can make them feel loved and happy!
 All I have to do is let go of “me” and put on Christ!
-Then and only then can I be the best of me there is!
+Then and only then can I be the best me there is!
 Both you and I have all the liberty in the world to be the happiest people alive if we would only remember this!
 Isn’t that amazing? 😀

-A note to You
+A Note to You

-What did God use to inspire you from this post?
+What did God use to inspire you?